1116574/WarsawGTFS/readme.md

 ### Creating GTFS

 Run `python3 warsawgtfs.py` with desired command line options.
-After some time (up to 1 min, or 25 mins with the `--shapes` option turned on) the `gtfs.zip` file should be created.
+After some time (up to 1 min, or 15 mins with the `--shapes` option turned on) the `gtfs.zip` file should be created.

-Produced GTFS feed has three additional columns not included in standard GTFS specification:
+Produced GTFS feed has additional columns not included in standard GTFS specification:
-- `original_stop_id` in `stop_times.txt` - WarsawGTFS changes some stop_ids (especially for railway stops and xxxx8x virtual stops), so this column contains original stop_id as referenced in the ZTM file,
+- ~~`original_stop_id` in `stop_times.txt` - WarsawGTFS changes some stop_ids (especially for railway stops and xxxx8x virtual stops), so this column contains original stop_id as referenced in the ZTM file,~~
+- `is_data_source` in `attributions.txt` - to indicate that this attribution represents entity that provides data,
 - `platform_code` in `stops.txt` - A platform identifier for (most) railway stops ([from Google Transit extensions](https://developers.google.com/transit/gtfs/reference/gtfs-extensions#station-platforms)),
+- `stop_IBNR` and `stop_PKPPLK` in `stops.txt` - railway station ids shared by rail operators in Poland.
 - `exceptional` in `trips.txt` - Value `1` indicates an *unusual* trip which does not follow common line's route (e.g. trips to depot) ([from Google Transit extensions](https://developers.google.com/transit/gtfs/reference/gtfs-extensions#trip-diversions)).